MaistoV/UninaSoC/config/axi_memory_map/README.md

 ### BRAM size configuration
 The entire flow also configures the BRAM size of the IP xlnx_blk_mem_gen according to the RANGE_ADDR_WIDTH assigned to the BRAM in the CSV.

 > **IMPORTANT NOTE**: The xlnx_blk_mem_gen config.tcl file configure the first BRAM occurrence, hence it uses the index 0.
-To add another BRAM, for now, you must add another BRAM occurrence in the CSV file and another configuration tcl with the right index.
+For now, a single BRAM is supported, if multiple BRAMs are declared in the config (CSV) file, the config flow gives an error.